A whole family year, typeset and printed, with the stories kept alongside.

 Invite-only.
 No public profile.

-Record a voice note, save it privately, and play it back when your family needs it.
+Record a voice note, keep it private, and play it back whenever your family needs to hear it.

 Remembrance

-For someone your family has lost — Lynn's note, Maya's voice, a photograph from the kitchen, and the quiet boundary that keeps it private.
+For someone your family has lost.
+Lynn's note, Maya's voice, a photo from the kitchen.
+All of it private, and only for the people you choose.

 See how remembrance worksI used to worry I was losing my mum's voice.
 I don't anymore.